unlearnai/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Pre-merge Checklist

+- [ ] reference issues (no bare PRs!)
 - [ ] add new tests (if appropriate)
 - [ ] update `CHANGELOG.md` (if appropriate)
 - [ ] update docstrings for any new functions or function arguments including references to requirements and design docs (if appropriate)

-Note that your PR will not be reviewed unless all three boxes are checked.
+Note that your PR will not be reviewed unless all boxes are checked.